-The wandering jew plant (Tradescantia pallid) is truly one of the easiest plants to grow and is often sold throughout North America as a houseplant due to its adaptability.
-The wandering jew plant has small pink flowers that flower sporadically through the year and contrast nicely against its purple foliage, making it a lovely container specimen either indoors or out.
+The inch plant (Tradescantia zebrina) is truly one of the easiest plants to grow and is often sold throughout North America as a houseplant due to its adaptability.
+The inch plant has small purple flowers that flower sporadically through the year and contrast nicely against its variegated purple and green foliage, making it a lovely container specimen either indoors or out.

-Did I say outdoors?
-So can wandering jew survive outdoors?
-Yes, indeed, provided you live in USDA zone 9.
-Wandering jews like warm temperatures and fairly high humidity.
-As its name implies, growing wandering jew has a well, wandering or trailing habit.
-In USDA zone 9, growing wandering jew makes an excellent ground cover, especially under taller specimen plants or around the base of trees.
+So can inch plant survive outdoors?
+Yes indeed, provided you live in USDA zone 9 or higher.
+Inch plants like warm temperatures and fairly high humidity.
+The plant has a wandering or trailing habit, and in USDA zone 9 and above, it makes an excellent groundcover, especially under taller specimen plants or around the base of trees.

-Now that we have ascertained that wandering jew is not just a pretty houseplant, the question remains, “How to plant a wandering jew outdoors?”
-Just as wandering jew grows quickly and easily as a hanging houseplant, it will soon cover a large area of outdoor landscape as well.
+Now that we have ascertained that inch plant is not just a pretty houseplant, the question remains, “How to grow an inch plant outdoors?”
+Just as inch plants grows quickly and easily as a hanging houseplant, it will soon cover a large area of outdoor landscape as well.

-Wandering jew plant should be planted in shade to partial sun (indirect sunlight) either in hanging baskets or in the ground in the spring.
-You may either use a start from the local nursery or a cutting from an existing wandering jew plant.
+Inch plant should be planted in shade to partial sun (indirect sunlight) either in hanging baskets or in the ground in the spring.
+You may either use a start from the local nursery or a cutting from an existing inch plant.

-Wandering jew will do best in rich soil with good drainage.
-Cover the roots of the start or cutting and the bottom 3 to 5 inches of stem with soil, taking care as the plant breaks very easily.
-You may need to remove some of the leaves to get a good few inches of stem to plant.
+Inch plants will do best in rich soil with good drainage.
+Cover the roots of the start or cutting and the bottom 3 to 5 inches (8-13 cm.) of stem with soil, taking care as the plant breaks very easily.
+You may need to remove some of the leaves to get a good few inches (8 cm.) of stem to plant.

 You may pinch the stems to encourage bushier (and healthier) growth and then use the cuttings to create new plants, or “fluff up” a spindly hanging plant.
-Either put the cuttings in with the hanging jew to root, or place in water and allow to root and then plant.
+Either put the cuttings in the soil with the parent plant to root, or place them in water to allow roots to develop.

-When wandering jew is planted outdoors, it will die back if frost or freezing temperatures arise.
+When inch plant is planted outdoors, it will die back if frost or freezing temperatures arise.
 However, it will be sure to return in the spring provided the freeze was of short duration and temperatures warm quickly again.

-Provided you live in an area of sufficient humidity and heat, there is no doubt that you will be enjoying the fast and easy growing wandering jew for years to come.
+Provided you live in an area of sufficient humidity and heat, there is no doubt that you will be enjoying the fast and easy growing inch plant for years to come.